goldsborough/algs4/hash/README.md

 An alternative to separate-chaining hash-tables are open-addressed hash-tables, where the table size $m$ is greater than the number of keys $n$, such that the load factor $\alpha$ is at most 1, $\alpha$ being equal to $\frac{n}{m}$ (it may be greater than 1 for separate-chaining).
 The generalized idea of an open-addressed hash-table is to continuously probe slots in the table according to some pattern until a free slot is found for insertion, or until the search key is found (if not, then terminate the search when reaching a free slot).
 For this, the hash function $h$ now no longer only takes the key $k$ to hash but also the probe index $i$ which modifies the returned value according to the progression in the probe sequence.
 For example, if $h(k, i)$ is called with $h(k, 0)$, the initial probe value will be returned (the same value as $h(k)$ returned previously).
 If that slot is taken, when inserting, or if it is not the wanted value, for search, i is incremented such that $h(k, i)$ then returns the next spot.
 This is the *generalized* idea.

 Deletion in open-addressed hash-tables is rather complicated.
 There are two deletion methods.
 For the first, keys cannot be simply deleted by setting their spots to `null`, because when looking for other keys that also hash to this spot during their probe sequence, but that were inserted at a later spot because the to-be-deleted/cleared spot was taken, the search would terminate at this `null` spot.
 Thus, the search would be corrupted because the probe sequence should have continued to the real location of that *other key*, but didn't.
-In this case, keys to be deleted have to be marked as *tombstones*, such that new keys can be inserted at their positions, while searches would still skip them.
+In this case, keys to be deleted have to be marked as *tombstones* (dead/alive), such that searches skip them.
 The second method works only for linear probing, where the hash function is such that $h(k, i + 1) = h(k, i) + 1$ (i.e. where the following index is returned).
-Here, you can simply re-hash all keys to the right in the current cluster, i.e. all keys to the right up to the next NIL spot.
+Here, you can simply __re-hash all keys to the right in the current cluster (up to the next empty spot)__, i.e. all keys to the right up to the next NIL spot.

 In an open-addressed hash-table, the expected number of probes at any point in time is: